Tortoise hibernation: everything you need to know

 Not only do different species vastly vary in size, diet, and lifespan, it’s important to know which category the breed you’re thinking of getting falls into.

 If you are thinking of welcoming a tortoise to your family, you will need to do your research into the species you’re considering.
-A specialist reptile vet can help you make the right choice.
+A specialist reptile or exotic vet can help you make the right choice.

 Should I hibernate my tortoise?

 Generally speaking, tropical tortoises such as the leopard tortoise don’t need to hibernate.
 Hibernating can be risky for very small tortoises, so never try to hibernate a sick or underweight tortoise that has not fed well throughout the summer.
 It is suggested not to hibernate a tortoise under 3 years of age and using the Jackson ratio can help determine if your tortoise is the correct weight and size to hibernate.